bowencool/blog/src/content/blog/astro-paper-4.md

 author: Sat Naing
 pubDatetime: 2024-01-01T04:35:33.428Z
 title: AstroPaper 4.0
-slug: "astro-paper-v4" # if slug is not specified, it will be 'astro-paper-4' (file name).
+permalink: "astro-paper-v4" # if permalink is not specified, it will be 'astro-paper-4' (file name).
-# slug: "" ❌ cannot be an empty string
+# permalink: "" ❌ cannot be an empty string
 ---
 ```

-The behavior of the `slug` is slightly different now.
-In the previous versions of AstroPaper, if the `postSlug` is not specified in a blog post (markdown file), the title of that blog post would be slugified and used as the `slug`.
-However, in AstroPaper v4, if the `slug` field is not specified, the markdown file name will be used as the `slug`.
-One thing to keep in mind is that the `slug` field can be omitted, but it cannot be an empty string (slug: "" ❌).
+The behavior of the `permalink` is slightly different now.
+In the previous versions of AstroPaper, if the `postpermalink` is not specified in a blog post (markdown file), the title of that blog post would be permalinkified and used as the `permalink`.
+However, in AstroPaper v4, if the `permalink` field is not specified, the markdown file name will be used as the `permalink`.
+One thing to keep in mind is that the `permalink` field can be omitted, but it cannot be an empty string (permalink: "" ❌).

-If you're upgrading AstroPaper from v3 to v4, make sure to replace `postSlug` in your `src/content/blog/*.md` files with `slug`.
+If you're upgrading AstroPaper from v3 to v4, make sure to replace `postpermalink` in your `src/content/blog/*.md` files with `permalink`.

 ## New Features